Embracing the complexity

 Embracing the complexity: hybrid practices for interlingual communication in real time

 The term speech-to-text is normally associated with full automation of spoken communication (i.e. technology-driven transformation of spoken input into written output, particularly in real-time).
 The rapid development of technologies driven by artificial intelligence, like automatic speech recognition and machine translation, has opened up a myriad of hybrid methods and possible configurations for real-time delivery of speech-to-text.
 These can be positioned at the crossroads of translation, interpreting, and subtitling and entail different degrees of human and machine input to provide what is ultimately the same product: live text in a different language.
 However, we still do not know much about the affordances and constraints brought about by different workflows, and how they can match different live communication scenarios.

-This panel will discuss the current state of the art in terms of speech-to-text interlingual practices.
-Firstly attempting to provide a clear and comprehensive overview of what these practices are and where they can be placed on a continuum from human-centric to automated ones.
-This will serve as a springboard to capture and systematise the complexity of the current landscape, in a way that will emphasise the hybrid nature of these practices and the role that language professionals play in different processes.
+This panel discussed the current state of the art in terms of speech-to-text interlingual practices, attempting to provide a clear and comprehensive overview of what these practices are and where they can be placed on a continuum from human-centric to automated ones.
+This serves as a springboard to capture and systematise the complexity of the current landscape, in a way that emphasises the hybrid nature of these practices and the role that language professionals play in different processes.

-To this end, the panel will bring together experts from a variety of backgrounds, attempting to converge on a topical and multifaceted issue that requires input from a variety of standpoints to be addressed in all its complexity.
-Invited panellists will bring their own unique perspectives (institutional, professional, academic, industry- and user-centred) on how we can bring about and capitalise on the intelligent and responsible integration of human skills and technological capabilities for the benefit of all stakeholders involved.
+The panel brought together experts from a variety of backgrounds, attempting to converge on a topical and multifaceted issue that requires input from a variety of standpoints to be addressed in all its complexity.
+Invited panellists used their own unique perspectives (institutional, professional, academic, industry- and user-centred) to discuss how we can bring about and capitalise on the intelligent and responsible integration of human skills and technological capabilities for the benefit of all stakeholders involved.

 University of Leeds